tomhrr/cosh/doc/all.md

 `id` is a no-op function.

+When running interactively, `last` takes the previous stack (i.e. as at the conclusion of the last line that was executed) and adds those elements on to the current stack.
+Any generators that were on the previous stack will be converted into lists.

 ### External program execution

 A command that begins with `$` will be treated as an external call: